 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to the changes in market interest rates.
 The District manages its exposure to interest rate risk by investing in the County Treasury.
-The District maintains cash with the San Mateo County Investment Pool with a fair value of approximately \$1.627 billion and an amortized book value of \$1.595 billion.
-The weighted average maturity for this pool as of June 30, 2020 is 1.75 years.
+The District maintains cash with the San Mateo County Investment Pool with a fair value of approximately \$2.12 billion and an amortized book value of \$2.11 billion.

-Credit Risk
+• Credit Risk